VeenaHarikrishnan/WomenCovidWarriors/README.md

 Mobile Foundation Server<br/>
 IBM Watson Studio<br/>

-<h2>Challenges Faced:</h2>
+<h2>SourceCode</h2>

+Ionic Mobile Application - Refer folders -<folder name><br/>

+React Native Mobile Application -Refer folders-<folder name><br/>

+<h2>Challenges Faced during Mobile Application Development:</h2>

 We have tried to use the IBM Cloud Platform and associated services in our solution to maximum.
 The documentation and the enablement sessions provided helped us to shorten the learning curve.
-The IBM Digital App Builder made the mobile app development very easy however there were lot of limitations in the tool due to which we had to restrict the scope.
-We created the ionic app using the IBM DAB and to cover the limitations, we built an app using react native, which incorporated web views, video embedding and so on.
-We faced some challenges initially on incorporating the Security, REST API & Storage adapters but we were able to overcome it.
+Though the team had very less expertise in mobile application development, we were able to manage to come up with a mobile in this short span of time as we used The IBM Digital App Builder.
+However there were lot of limitations in the tool due to which we had to restrict the scope.
+We created the ionic app using the IBM Digital App Builder(DAB) and since some features in our usecase were not achievable with DAB, we built an app using Android studio and react native, which incorporated web views, video embedding and so on.
+We faced some challenges initially in incorporating the Security, REST API & Storage adapters but we were able to overcome the same eventually.
 We followed the same approach in the Web Application development also & have tried to incorporate maximum IBM provided cloud services.

 <h2>References</h2>

-IBM Watson Assistant
+IBM Watson Assistant <br/>
-How-to guides for chatbots
+How-to guides for chatbots <br/>
-Learning path: Getting started with Watson Assistant Build a Chatbot for Your Mobile App
+Learning path: Getting started with Watson Assistant <br/>
+Build a Chatbot for Your Mobile App <br/>
-Building successful mobile apps article series
+Building successful mobile apps article series<br/>